Do I have hernia?

 But I have pain! and my doctor thinks it could be a hernia..
 Yes it could be – but unlikely if you were examined properly, standing up, and there really was no swelling or lump.

-Are there any tests, xrays or scans, that could help?– Ultrasound, CT scan or MRI scan sometimes help.
-But in my experience ultrasound tends to ‘over diagnose’ hernias.
+Are there any tests, xrays or scans, that could help?– Ultrasound scan, CT scan or MRI scan sometimes help.
+But in my experience ultrasound scans tend to ‘over diagnose’ hernias.
 They often report a ‘possible’ or ‘small’ hernia when really it is just some fat pushing out or normal body wall movement when you strain or cough.